-Because, from the gap in the fence, instead of Idaa coming to join me for a belated sundowner, it was Melody who came striding across the lawn through the softness of the drizzle.
+Because, from the gap in the fence, instead of Idaa coming to join me for a belated sundowner, it was Precious who came striding across the lawn through the softness of the drizzle.

 Her clothes were wet and clung to her figure, revealing her femininity, as well as indicating that she had come all the way from the staff quarters and not just the kitchen.

 But this time, instead of with an air of supplication, she crossed directly to where I stood.

 She looked down at her shirt as she took the fabric on both sides between her thumbs and forefingers, then tugged the cloth away from the closeness of her shape, so the fabric no longer clasped her form, and gave me less excuse to drift my eyes over her attractiveness.

 Sheesh I thought to myself I’ve been in the Bush too long, I need to get back to Lusaka and some time with Claudia.

 While still flicking the fabric of her shirt free from its wet cling, it was as if she could sense the edge of her hold on my attention.
 As she lifted her head to look at me, I could detect a faint glimmer of haughty superiority in her eyes.

 ‘Bwana, we need to speak.’